 Selected Web Sites

-- Goal Setting (PDF file) from Utah State University Academic Resource Center - features steps on how to plan and reach your educational goals
+- Goal Setting 101 from Rensselaer Polytechnic Institute - features steps on how to plan and reach your personal and educational goals

 - How to Beat Procrastination from Willamette University - includes realistic steps to take when trying to overcome this habit

 - Improving Your Concentration from Kansas State Counseling Services - provides strategies on how to stay focused

 - Anxiety/Stress Management from Barnard College - helps you identify symptoms of stress and how to alleviate it safely